-- ➤ Promote cross-boundary collaboration: - By their proximity to other land ownerships; or - By their inclusion of a combination of land ownerships, including tribal, State and local government, and private lands (such as, but not limited to, multiple private landowners; private and state landowners; state and federal landowners; state and local government; or state and Tribal landowners). - Coordinate with or are in proximity to other complementary landscape-scale projects on National Forest System lands or lands under the jurisdiction of the Secretary of the Interior or a state that are carried out: - Under the Collaborative Forest Landscape Restoration Program (16 U.S.C.
+- > Promote cross-boundary collaboration: - By their proximity to other land ownerships; or - By their inclusion of a combination of land ownerships, including tribal, State and local government, and private lands (such as, but not limited to, multiple private landowners; private and state landowners; state and federal landowners; state and local government; or state and Tribal landowners). - ➤ Coordinate with or are in proximity to other complementary landscape-scale projects on National Forest System lands or lands under the jurisdiction of the Secretary of the Interior or a state that are carried out: - Under the Collaborative Forest Landscape Restoration Program (16 U.S.C.
 7303). - In landscape areas designated for insect and disease treatments under section 602 of the Healthy Forests Restoration Act of 2003 (16 U.S.C.
 6591a). - Under the Good Neighbor Authority (16 U.S.C.
 2113a). - Under the stewardship end result contracting and agreement authority (16 U.S.C.
-6591c). - > Coordinate with or are in proximity to other complementary landscape-scale projects on State land. - Coordinate with Natural Resources Conservation Service (NRCS) programs and appropriate state-level programs. - ► Leverage funding from multiple entities.
+6591c). - ➤ Coordinate with or are in proximity to other complementary landscape-scale projects on State land. - ➤ Coordinate with Natural Resources Conservation Service (NRCS) programs and appropriate state-level programs. - Leverage funding from multiple entities. - ➤ In accordance with Executive Order 13985 "Advancing Racial Equity and Support for Underserved Communities Through the Federal Government", projects must include a description of the benefiting community or recipient and how the project benefits or engages underserved communities or people.
+For definitions of "equity" and "underserved communities" please see section 2 of that order.